Discreet Confidential Consultation (213) 374-3952

 Posted by Ronald D. Hedding | Jul 30, 2020

-Don't Make Any Statements to Police!
+Don't Make Any Statements to the Police!
 I think the answer to this question is pretty obvious, and it's no. You definitely should not talk to the police.
 There are certain circumstances that I would call exceptions to this rule.

 However, they're something that your sex crime defense attorney will want to explore for you and help you decide about not speaking to the police or speaking to the police.